How can I translate PRTG Network Monitor into other languages or get existing language files?

 Overview

-For each translation a .lng file must be created.
-This file contains about 5000 strings which are used by PRTG to render the user interface.
-Paessler supplies a translation tool at the download link below.
+Every translation needs an .lng file to be created.
+This file contains all the language strings which are used by PRTG to render the user interface.
+Paessler supplies a PRTG translation tool, just see the download section below.

 Preparations

-• Locate PRTG’s language subfolder in the installation folder, default is
+• Locate PRTG’s language subfolder in the installation folder, the default path is %Program Files\PRTG Network Monitor\language\.

-• Duplicate english.lng and rename it to mylanguage.lng (of course you can use “italian.lng”, ”czech.lng”, or whatever your language is called).
+• Duplicate english.lng and rename it to mylanguage.lng (of course you can use italian.lng, igbo.lng, or whatever your language is called).

-• Please note that both your new mylanguage.lng file as well as the file english.lng are required in this folder.
+• Please note that both your new mylanguage.lng file and the english.lng file are required in this folder.

 • Start the PRTG Translation Tool and open mylanguage.lng.

-• Enter the name of your language as you want it to appear in the language selection box of PRTG’s admin programs.
+• Enter the name of your language as you want it to appear in the language selection box of the PRTG Administration Tool.

-• Enter the code page that is used for the display of web pages, e.g. windows-1252 for West European languages, or shift-jis for Japanese.
+• Enter the code page that is used for the display of web pages, for example windows-1252 for West European languages, or shift-jis for Japanese.

-• Enter the code page number the PRTG Translation Tool shall use for the proper display of your language, e.g. 932 for Japanese.
+• Enter the code page number that you want the PRTG Translation Tool to use for the proper display of your language, e.g. 932 for Japanese.
 0 uses the system’s code page.
-For West European languages you can leave it at that.
+For West European languages you can leave it at 0.

-• Enter two file names of fonts PRTG shall use for its graphs that are capable of displaying the characters of your language, e.g. msgothic.ttc for Chinese, Japanese etc. For West European languages you can leave these fields empty.
+• Enter two file names of fonts that PRTG will use for its graphs that are capable of displaying the characters of your language, for example msgothic.ttc for Chinese, Japanese etc. For West European languages you can leave these fields empty.

-• Save and close the PRTG Translation Tool (to ensure that the code page settings are really active the next time the program is started).
+• Save your settings and close the PRTG Translation Tool to ensure that the code page settings are really active the next time you start the program.

 Translation Work

-• Start the PRTG Translation Tool (it automatically opens the last file, so very probably the correct language file will be loaded – if not, please do so manually in the file menu)
+• Start the PRTG Translation Tool.
+It automatically opens the last file, so very probably the correct language file will be loaded – if not, please do so manually by selecting your language file in the file menu.

-• Enter your translation for each string in the “translation” column.
-If you have translated a string, uncheck the “new” flag by either clicking on it or pressing the F5 key.
+• Enter your translation for each string in the Translation column.
+After having translated a string, uncheck the New flag by either clicking on it or pressing the F6 key.

 • You can sort the strings by clicking on the column headers.
 You can filter new, old (= already translated), equal (=English and Translation strings are identical), or different strings in the Filter menu.
-You can copy & paste using Ctrl C and Ctrl V.
+You can copy and paste using the shortcuts Ctrl C and Ctrl V.

 There may be new or changed strings whenever updates for PRTG Network Monitor are released.
 As soon as a new version of PRTG is available and installed, simply copy the latest english.lng file to your translation directory, overwriting the old version of english.lng.
-Start the PRTG Translation Tool - all new and changed strings will be flagged as new and can easily be filtered for a convenient translation of only the new strings.
+Start the PRTG Translation Tool - all new and changed strings will be flagged as new and can easily be filtered so you can enter a convenient translation of only the new strings.

 Downloads